dhfuzari/email-delivery-service/README.md

 ## Up and running

-1) Clone the repo: `git clone git@github.com:dhfuzari/email-delivery-service.git`
+1) First of all, clone the repo: `git clone git@github.com:dhfuzari/email-delivery-service.git`

-2) Open the root folder: `cd email-delivery-service`
+2) Next, open the root folder: `cd email-delivery-service`

+2) Then, before to start, you must to create a [mailtrap](https://mailtrap.io) account and replace the current environment `xpto` variables values from `SMTP_USER` and `SMTP_PASSWORD` at `docker-compose.override.yml` file, with the new values created at [mailtrap](https://mailtrap.io). `xpto` isn't a valid mailtrap user and isn't even a valid mailtrap password.
+Now, you're almost ready to go.

 3) To execute the services in daemon mode, with only one **worker** container instance, run the command:
     ```